-The results were delicious and I'm definitely a believer and a lover of marmalade - well at least this kind of marmalade.
+The results were delicious and I'm definitely now a believer and lover of marmalade - well at least this kind of marmalade.
 And while it's delicious made with common naval oranges, I couldn't resist trying it this year with some of the gorgeous blood oranges I found at my local market.

-What makes oranges red?
+What makes blood oranges red?

 Blood oranges have a unique flavor too, with notes of raspberry and pomegranate along with lots of delicious, sweet citrus flavor.
-The amazing color and fabulous taste takes everyday marmalade to a delicious new level!
+The amazing color and fabulous taste take everyday marmalade to a delicious new level!

-I recently gave my daughter-in-law a few jars of Strawberry Freezer Jam, as well as one jar of this Easy Blood Orange Marmalade.
-She said that each morning she gives our little 3-year granddaughter, Emmy a choice of the two jams.
-Every time she picks the marmalade.
-I have a feeling there might be a little connoisseur in the making!
+I recently gave my daughter-in-law a few jars of our Strawberry Freezer Jam, as well as a jar of this Easy Blood Orange Marmalade.
+She said that each morning she gives our granddaughter, Emmy a choice of the two jams.
+Lindsay reported that every time Emmy chooses the marmalade.
+Do you think there might be a little connoisseur in the making?

 I'm crazy about freezer jam because the fresh flavor and vibrant hues of the fruit is preserved.
 You may have noticed that most commercial marmalade has a somewhat "dull" color (even though the ingredient label usually includes one or more artificial food colors).
 It's due to the cooking process involved, which strips a lot of the color as well as that "fresh fruit" flavor.
 Not so with freezer jam, as there's no cooking involved.

 No canning skills are needed either, as the jam is stored in the refrigerator (for several weeks) or the freezer (for months).
 I love that, since standing over a hot kettle (to make jam/jelly shelf-stable) has never been my favorite thing to do!